fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 assert_eq(sum(10, 20), 30)
 ```

 Function parameters can have a default value which means they are not required to be passed in.
-The default value must be compile time constant.
+The default value must be compile-time constant.

 ```fuse
 fn lerp(v0: number, v1: number, t: number = 1): number